-This project turned into quite a learning experience for me.
+A large inverter installation turned into quite a learning experience for me.
 After extensive research, I'm still no expert, but know considerably more than when I started out.
 Hopefully I can share some of what I learned on these pages.
-Overall, the project took me twice as long as I envisioned (about 2 weeks of working on it every day, sometimes all day long).
+Overall, the initial project took me twice as long as I envisioned (about 2 weeks of working on it every day, sometimes all day long).
 The project seemed to turn into a series of mini-problems, each of which required a solution before I could continue on.
 I enjoy problem solving as well as working with my hands, so in the end I found this project very rewarding.
 Do not attempt this installation unless you are familiar with both 12V and 120V electrical systems.
 An incorrect installation could be deadly to yourself or your loved ones.
 When in doubt, seek expert help.
-Please note that the links I provide are current at the time of writing.
-I can't guarantee they will work in the future.

 Our original ProSine inverter after installation in 2007.